 2. Toast the pinoli for a few minutes in a hot pan but watch them carefully so they don't burn as they are expensive and delicate.

-3. Reassemble the food processor from the freezer and start the pesto with the basil, some salt and the pinoli (and garlic if you're including it).
+3. Reassemble the food processor from the freezer and start the pesto with the basil, some salt, a little of the olive oil and the pinoli (and garlic if you're including it).
 Don't overwork the pesto at this stage.

 5. It's easier to boil the potatoes and beans separately to the pasta to avoid the problem of different cooking times.
 Have them ready a couple of minutes before the linguine.